 I am a huge fan of chicken recipes to incorporate into our meal plan.
 This Hawaiian chicken in Instant Pot is tender and juicy chicken served over a bed of rice.
+We used white rice, but you could serve it with brown rice instead.

 Table of contents